24

 HAUT-MÉDOC

-Camensac, Citran, Coufran and Malescasse offered fine cherry nose, elegance, very nice structure and charm.
-Sappy with nice concentration on the palate.
+Camensac, Citran, Coufran, and Malescasse offered fine cherry nose, elegance, nice structure, and charm.
+Sappy with a nice concentration on the palate.
 Fine smooth aftertaste.
 89p.

-Beaumont and Belgrave had ripe cherry fruit on the nose, were attractive and charming, nice structure on the palate, well-balanced and smooth aftertaste.
+Beaumont and Belgrave had ripe cherry fruit on the nose, were attractive and charming, had a nice structure on the palate, and had a well-balanced and smooth aftertaste.
 Nice effort for the vintage.
 88p.

 OK wines: Lamarque.
 86p